Sparrowium/Documentation/Computer.md

 - [Specialized Computer]: Is a specialized type of computer that is designed to do a specific job.
 Ex: Smartphone, Wearable, Game Console, TV, etc.

+## Basic Parts of a Computer

+- [Computer Case]:

+	- A computer is a metal and plastic box that **contains the main components** of the computer, including the [Motherboard], [Central Processing Unit (CPU)], and [Power Supply Unit].
+The front of the case usually has an I/O Interface Port that has an **On/Off button**.

+	- Computer cases comes in different shapes and sizes.
+A [Desktop Case] lies flat on a desk, and the monitor usually sits on top of it.
+A [Tower Case] is a tall and sits next to the monitor or on the floor.
+The [All-In-One] computers come with the internal components built into the monitor.

+- [Monitor]:

+	- The monitor works with the **video/graphic card**, located inside the computer case, to display images and text on the screen.
+Most monitors have **control buttons** that allow you to change your monitor's settings, and some also have built-in speaker.

+	- Monitor either have **LCD**(Liquid Crystal Display) or **LED**(Light-Emitting Diode) displays.
+These can be made very thin, and they are often called **flat panel displays**.
+Older monitors uses **CRT**(Cathode Ray Tube) displays.

+- [Keyboard]: Is an **input interface/device** that allows you to communicate with the computer via typing letters.

+- [Mouse]:

+	- Is a **pointing device**, it lets you **point** to objects on the screen, **click**(Input) on them, and **move** them.

+	- [Trackball]: A form of mouse but instead uses a ball as a pointing device.

+	- [Touchpad]: - also called a trackpad - Is a touch-sensitive pad that lets you control the pointer by making a drawing motion with your finger.